 Study in Dunedin at the world-class University of Otago—New Zealand’s oldest university.
 Nestled along the southeast coast of the South Island, Dunedin will serve as your gateway to New Zealand’s many natural wonders.
 Explore the towering peaks of the Southern Alps, trek through jungles of dense bush, and catch some rays on the beautiful, white sand beaches.
 The Semester in New Zealand – South Island program invites you to become part of a distinguished educational experience in a vibrant, cosmopolitan city.
 With numerous shopping districts, eateries, cafés, and night-owl venues, you’ll always be entranced and entertained.

 - Language(s) of Instruction

 Key Program Highlights

 - Travel options to beaches, coastline, mountains, and wilderness right outside your door

-- Great Barrier Reef excursion for all New Zealand semester students
+- Additional excursion to Sydney, Australia for all New Zealand semester students

 - A bustling, cosmopolitan city of Dunedin